WillAdams/gcodepreview/README.md

 Possible future improvements:

- - rewrite OpenSCAD wrapper
- - restore support for additional tooling shapes (dovetail, roundover)
- - support for additional tooling shapes such as tapered ball-nose tools or lollipop cutters or thread-cutting tools
+ - support for additional tooling shapes (bowl bits with flat bottom, tapered ball nose, lollipop cutters)
+ - create a single line font for use where text is wanted

 Note for G-code generation that it is up to the user to implement Depth per Pass so as to not take a single full-depth pass.
 Working from a DXF of course allows one to off-load such considerations to a specialized CAM tool.